Amanda Chase: Removal from the Chesterfield County Republican Party

-Failure to Caucus with the Republicans in the Virginia State Senate
+Departure from Republican caucus

 In November 2019, Chase announced that she would not caucus with the Republicans in the State Senate in 2020, citing what she called broken and failed Republican leadership, and lack of transparency.
 Chase remains affiliated with the Republican Party.

 Wearing a firearm in session

-On January 15, 2019, Chase openly carried a loaded .38-caliber handgun in a holster while presenting bills to a state Senate committee, saying she did so as "a deterrent for over-exuberant folks.
+On January 15, 2019, Chase openly carried a loaded .38-caliber handgun in a holster while presenting bills to a state Senate committee, saying she did so as "a deterrent for over-exuberant folks."

-Cursing at Capitol Police officer over a parking spot
+Dispute with Capitol Police officer

 On March 22, 2019, Chase reportedly became "irate" and used supposed profanities at Capitol Police officers after being told that she was not allowed to park in the secured Pedestrian Plaza on Bank Street where she would park at times during session.
 When asked to move her car she told the officer that she would not move her vehicle "unless you let the f---ing barricades down to let me in".
 She was eventually allowed to park.

-Other provocative and controversial statements
+Controversial statements

 In a July 2019 post on Facebook about the Second Amendment, Chase said "[i]t's those who are naive and unprepared that end up raped.
 Sorry.
 But I'm not going to be a statistic."
 After a backlash, Chase posted a video in which she declined to apologize; said that her reply was "taken out of context"; and attacked critics as "trolls".

-After Virginia Governor Ralph Northam (D) proclaimed October 12, 2020, to be Indigenous People's Day, Chase promised in a fundraising e-mail to abolish Indigenous People's Day when she became Governor, claiming the true goal of the holiday was to destroy the United States and give all the land back to Native Americans.

-In April 2021, a jury convicted former Minneapolis police officer Derek Chauvin of the murder of George Floyd (see Trial of Derek Chauvin).
+In April 2021, a jury convicted former Minneapolis police officer Derek Chauvin of the murder of George Floyd.
 Chase said in a video that the conviction made her "sick" and claimed that the verdict was motivated by politics.

 Confederate monuments

-Chase opposes removing the Robert E. Lee Monument in Richmond, Virginia, which has become a flashpoint of protests in recent times.
+Chase opposed removing the Richmond, Virginia, Robert E. Lee Monument, which has become a flashpoint of protests in recent times.
 "Removing the Robert E. Lee statue is a cowardly capitulation to the looters and domestic terrorists."
 Chase further stated that the removal of Confederate statues is an "overt effort to erase all white history".